arolandi97/IPT_clock/README.md

 ## Usage
 ### Executables
-Executable files are available Unix systems and Windows in the *executables* folder, be sure to copy the whole folder corresponding to your OS as the app needs the *data* folder
+Executable files are available for Unix systems and Windows in the *executables* folder, be sure to copy the whole folder corresponding to your OS as the app needs the *data* folder

 ### Python
 Simply run *clock.py*